Luger-Lab/AUC-analysis/plotting/README.md

 # AUC Plotting Scripts

-This folder contains scripts useful for creating publication-quality images of AUC data, such as plotting multiple g(S) traces from UltraScanIII.
+This folder contains scripts useful for creating publication-quality images of AUC data, such as plotting multiple van Holde-Weischet traces from UltraScanIII.
 Below, you will find a list of each program and the data that it is designed to plot.

 ## multi_vHW.py